Dragon Boat Festival: 5-colored silk-threaded braid

 In some regions of China, people, especially children, wear silk ribbons or threads of 5 colors (blue, red, yellow, white, and black, representing the five elements) on the day of the Dragon Boat Festival.
 People believe that this will help keep evil away.

 Other common activities include hanging up icons of Zhong Kui (a mythic guardian figure), hanging mugwort and calamus, taking long walks, and wearing perfumed medicine bags.
 Other traditional activities include a game of making an egg stand at noon (this "game" implies that if someone succeeds in making the egg stand at exactly 12:00 noon, that person will receive luck for the next year), and writing spells.
-All of these activities, together with the drinking of realgar wine or water, were regarded by the ancients and some today as effective in preventing disease or evil while promoting health and well-being.
+All of these activities, together with the drinking of realgar wine or water, were regarded by the ancients (and some today) as effective in preventing disease or evil while promoting health and well-being.

 In the early years of the Republic of China, Duanwu was celebrated as the "Poets' Day" due to Qu Yuan's status as China's first known poet.
-The Taiwanese also sometimes conflate the spring practice of egg-balancing with Duanwu.
+In Taiwanese tradition, balancing an egg on Duanwu is said to bring good fortune for the rest of the year.

-The sun is considered to be at its strongest around the time of summer solstice, as the daylight in the northern hemisphere is the longest.
+The sun is considered to be at its strongest around the time of the summer solstice, as the daylight in the northern hemisphere is the longest.
 The sun, like the Chinese dragon, traditionally represents masculine energy, whereas the moon, like the phoenix, traditionally represents feminine energy.
 The summer solstice is considered the annual peak of male energy while the winter solstice, the longest night of the year, represents the annual peak of feminine energy.
-The masculine image of the dragon has thus associated with the Dragon Boat Festival.
+The masculine image of the dragon has thus become associated with the Dragon Boat Festival.